-The environmental and social characteristics promoted by the Financial Product consist of investing in:
+For the record, the environmental and social characteristics promoted by the Master consist of investing in:

-- issuers considering their carbon intensity. - issuers considering gender diversity at board level.
+- issuers considering their carbon intensity.

-The Financial Product also promotes other specific environmental and social characteristics, mainly:
+The Master also promotes other specific environmental and social characteristics, mainly:

-- Preservation of climate with exclusion policies on coal and unconventional oil & gas activities - Protection of ecosystem and prevention of deforestation - Better health with exclusion on tobacco - Labour rights, society and human rights, business ethics, anti-corruption with exclusion on companies in violation of international norms and standards such as the United Nations Global Compact Principles, International Labour Organisation's (ILO) Conventions or the OECD guidelines for Multinational Enterprises - Protection of human rights avoiding investing in debt instruments issued by countries where the worst forms of human right violations are observed
+- Preservation of climate with exclusion policies on coal and unconventional oil & gas activities - Protection of ecosystem and prevention of deforestation - Better health with exclusion on tobacco - Labour rights, society and human rights, business ethics, anti-corruption with exclusion on companies in violation of international norms and standards such as the United Nations Global Compact Principles, International Labour Organisation's (ILO) Conventions or the OECD guidelines for Multinational Enterprises

-1 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables AXA IM to use the PAI more effectively.
+The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables AXA IM to use the PAI more effectively.
 Not all high impact climate sectors are targeted by the exclusion policy for the time being.

-2 The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables AXA IM to use the PAI more effectively.
+The approach used to mitigate the PAI indicators through this exclusion policy will evolve as the improvement in data availability and quality enables AXA IM to use the PAI more effectively.